Orpius/SDK/docs/UserGuide/index.md

 #### Using HTTP POST to Trigger an Event

-When using POST all key/value pairs (apart from the **event-id**) is supplied in the context object of your tools.
+When using POST all key/value pairs (apart from the **event-id**) are supplied in the context object of your tools.

 To see more information on the context property see *[Including Call Specific Information in a Chat](../DevelopmentGuides/DotNet/index.md#Including Call Specific Information in a Chat)* in the Developer Guide.